-Traffic patterns are found in the main walk areas of the home where you can see a distinguishable path, of where you walk, from one area of your home to another.
-These are commonly located near the front door, in hallways, or in front of the couch where you put your feet when you sit down.
+Traffic patterns are found in the main walk areas of the home.
+You will see a distinguishable path, of where you walk, from one area of your home to another.
+These are commonly located near the front door, in hallways, or by the couch where you put your feet.
 Traffic areas that do not lighten after cleaning are a sign of damage.
-The carpet fibers have been worn and frayed apart in these areas.
+In these locations, the fibers have been worn and frayed apart.
 When they don’t improve with cleaning it’s time to replace the carpet.

-When a carpet is matted it is not something that can be fixed with cleaning.
-As carpet fibers are walked on over time they start to fray apart.
-Individual strands of the yarn pull apart, and as this continues they mat together, like the hair on a shaggy dog, when not brushed regularly.
+Carpet that is matted it cannot be fixed by cleaning.
+Fibers fray apart over time as they are walked on.
+Individual strands of the yarn pull apart, and then mat together, like the hair on a shaggy dog, when not brushed regularly.
 When it gets to a certain point the only thing left to do is shave the dog.
 When your carpets get to this point the only thing you can do is replace it.

 Is there tears or is the carpet unraveling in different areas?
-Sometimes rips are something that can be repaired, but if the carpet has multiple tears, or is starting to unravel it is time to replace it.
+Occasionally rips can be repaired.
+However, if the carpet has multiple tears, or is starting to unravel it is time to replace it.

 A heavy odor that won’t respond to treatment?